ePages-de/epages-docs/pages/themes/basics/create-a-theme.md

 {% endhighlight %}

 # 3. Use available template variables
-You have access to several template variables to read out ecommerce specific shop data like its name and products that it's selling.
-The variables depend on the template you're adding so not every variable is available everywhere.
-The followin listing gives you an idea where you can use what:
+You have access to several template variables to access ecommerce specific shop data like e.g. name or products.
+The variables depend on the template you're adding, i.e. not every variable is available everywhere.
+The following list gives an idea of where to use what:

-## within all templates
+## All templates

 * `shop`:
     * `shopName`: Name of the shop
     * `slogan`: Slogan of the shop
     * `_self`: reference to the shop URL
-    * `categories`: Array of all categories the shop has to offer
+    * `categories`: Array of all shop categories

-## exclusive in `index.dust`
+## Exclusively in `index.dust`

 * `startpage`
     * `products`: Products assigned to the shop's start page